Wie man ein erfahrener Motorradfahrer wird – Teil 1

 When I wanted to launch Cruizador, the common thread was this: with the current structure, would you be comfortable with the idea of renting out your bike to someone you don’t know?
 And until the answer was yes, I did not launch the service.
 I reworked the questions with the lawyer, reformulated the contracts, readjusted the processes, etc.

-And so the answer to the question is now YES, my personal bikes are available on the platform.
+And so the answer to the question is now YES, my personal bikes are for rent on the platform.

 So you will see that we have thought of putting all possible and unimaginable safeguards and that our desire is to provide a safe ecosystem.
 We check each renter upfront (we have a copy of the licenses, identity cards, etc.) and we provide all the required documents such as the rental contracts (validated by a specialized lawyer).
 So yes I rent my motorcycles and I do it with a clear conscience.